Respawnsive/dotnet-maui-workshop-clean/Part 4 - Platform Features/README.md

     ```

-1. Back in our `MainPage.xaml` we can add another `Button` that will call this new method:
+1. Back in our `MonkeysPage.xaml` we can add another `Button` that will call this new method:

     Add the following XAML under the Search button.